Interior

 But before you decry the haptic-awfulness of touchscreen dominance, there’s another way to communicate with the CLA that works better than most; you just talk to it.
 Merc’s new Virtual Assistant is infused with artificial intelligence from Microsoft and Google, can sense your mood (and act accordingly) and even has a short-term memory.

 What that means is that you can ask/tell the system pretty complicated things and it (generally) works them out.
-So you can adjust the relevant parts of the car (air-con, radio, sat-nav, phone etc), but also ask it to find you a Thai restaurant that serves a particular dish, or a pub that serves Sunday roast that also allows dogs.
+So you can adjust the relevant parts of the car (air con, radio, sat nav, phone etc), but also ask it to find you a Thai restaurant that serves a particular dish, or a pub that serves Sunday roast that also allows dogs.

 It’ll learn, accrete habits, do all the usual, even deliver over-the-air updates for complex systems that should keep the CLA relevant in terms of future-proofing.
 Very clever, if that’s your bag, though it has so many possible functions it’d take a while to get used to and make the most of it.
 Sometimes you just want to drive somewhere.
+Hats off to one of the swiftest, most intuitive self-parking systems we've yet encountered, though.

 What about the actual interior?